-Level 3 course including BTEC
+Level 3 course including BTEC and AS/A levels

-AS/A levels

-Employment
+Employment with training

-AQA Combined Science: trilogy
+AQA Combined Science: Trilogy

-Identifies the activities and experiences learners will come across in everyday life, and links these to scientific ideas and their implications for society.
-Provides the opportunity to acquire the scientific skills, knowledge and understanding necessary for life as a citizen.
+The Combined Science course identifies the activities and experiences students will come across in everyday life, and links these to scientific ideas and their implications for society.

+The course provides the opportunity to acquire the scientific skills, knowledge and understanding necessary for life as a citizen.
-- develop their interest in, and enthusiasm for, science - develop a critical approach to scientific evidence and methods - acquire and apply skills, knowledge and understanding of how Science works and its essential role in society

-• acquire scientific skills, knowledge and
+- develop their interest in, and enthusiasm for Science - develop a critical approach to scientific evidence and methods - acquire and apply skills, knowledge and understanding of how Science works and its essential role in society - acquire scientific skills, knowledge and understanding necessary for progression to further learning